springyworks/maxGraph-kos/README.md

 Since both commands are in watch mode, so it's recommended to open two terminals and run them separately.
 When a file is saved from the core package, the html storybook will be automatically updated.

+For more details about `@maxgraph/html`, see the README that explains the [maxGraph examples](./packages/html/README.md).

 ### <a id="build-local-npm-package"></a> Building the npm package locally